Park rangers and the community are working together to realise the regeneration plan for the Ōtākaro Avon River Corridor.

 Port Hills red zone – 186 Bridle Path Road

 Support some tree rescue at this lush site in Heathcote Valley.
-1000 trees need releasing and mulching to ensure their survival - what a great way to finish up the working week.
+1000 trees need releasing and mulching to ensure their survival - what a great way to take a break from your desk.

 Contact: Sarah.Mankelow@ccc.govt.nz